LinkedIn saves

 Save LinkedIn posts before the useful context disappears.

 LinkedIn posts often hold hiring signals, customer stories, market positioning, and operating lessons.
-SavePosts keeps those posts searchable with notes and categories.
+SavePosts keeps those posts searchable with notes, categories, collections, and Spaces.

 The short answer